Permanent Resident Policy

 University will sign petitions on behalf of non-immigrants seeking permanent residence only within certain employment-based classifications as defined by U.S. Citizenship and Immigration Services (“USCIS”).
 Petitioners not approved by PRAC may seek outside legal counsel, but the university will not sign the petition for permanent residency.

-University sponsorship for legal permanent residency is separate and distinct from tenure, and approval by PRAC is not a guaranty of tenure in the future.
+University sponsorship for legal permanent residency is separate and distinct from tenure, and approval by PRAC is not a guaranty of tenure, or even continued employment, in the future.

 University reserves the right to determine acceptable cases under this category where the long-term services of such an employee are deemed to be in the best interests of the university and would serve to further the university’s missions of teaching, research and public service.
 In addition, there must be assurances of a long-term commitment on the part of both the employing department and the employee.